kserve/modelmesh-serving/docs/install/README.md

 We provide an install script to quickly run ModelMesh Serving with a provisioned etcd server.
 This may be useful for experimentation or development but should not be used in production.

-## Namespace Scope
+## Cluster Scope or Namespace Scope

+ModelMesh Serving can be used in either cluster scope or namespace mode.
+- **Cluster scope mode** - Its components can exist in multiple user namespaces which are controlled by one instance of ModelMesh Serving Controller in the control plane namespace.
+Only one ModelMesh Serving instance can be installed within a Kubernetes cluster.
+A namespace label `modelmesh-enabled` needs to be "true" to enable a user namespace for ModelMesh Serving.
-ModelMesh Serving is namespace scoped, meaning all of its components must exist within a single namespace and only one instance of ModelMesh Serving can be installed per namespace.
+- **Namespace scope mode** - All of its components must exist within a single namespace and only one instance of ModelMesh Serving can be installed per namespace.
 Multiple ModelMesh Serving instances can be installed in separate namespaces within the cluster.

+The default configuration is for the cluster scope mode.
+Change RBAC permissions, cluster role to role, and cluster role binding to role binding, to deploy ModelMesh Serving in the namespace scope mode.

 ## Deployed Components